 The section’s opening remarks were delivered by dean of the Department of Political Science and Sociology, Artemy Magun, who spoke about the history of right-wing Russian thought.
 Conservative ideology was born in Russia as an elite movement in the form of a defensive reaction to the French Revolution.
 It’s objective was mainly to preserve the status quo, with a strain of rather utopian romanticism in the spirit of “the past was better.”

 On November 7, the section “Migration: The Period of Limitations (The North and Immigrants) took place as part of the conference VDNH.
 This section was noteworthy as it presented the results of the work of two actively developing academic trends within the EUSP — social studies of the Arctic and Siberia, and the anthropological study of migration.

-Monday, November 3, 2014 The ENERPO program has hosted an experts' round table on "Pan-European Energy Security in the Post-Ukraine Crisis: Future Scenarios and Possible Solutions" in collaboration with the Konrad Adenauer Stiftung.
+On November 3rd, the ENERPO program has hosted an experts' round table on "Pan-European Energy Security in the Post-Ukraine Crisis: Future Scenarios and Possible Solutions" in collaboration with the Konrad Adenauer Stiftung.

 On October 30th, the European University hosted 13th meeting of the project "Manifesta 10: Dialogues” in the Conference Hall.
 Lyudmila Bredikhina and Silvia Eiblmayr are researchers and curators working on projects in the field of gender studies, and they presented different views on the problem of the representation and perception of the female body in art.